-12. Traffic and Travel
+12. Traffic and Travel (TR)

-12.1 The Village is an ancient settlement and the road network reflect this.
+- 12.1 The Village is an ancient settlement and the road network reflects this.
 The main traffic route in and out of the Village is Upexe Hill, to the west, which joins the A396 Exe Valley road running between Exeter and Tiverton.
 Upexe Hill is used by service buses and a substantial number of heavy agricultural and goods vehicles accessing or passing through the Village.
 The road, although just wide enough for passing cars, relies on a small number of passing places for larger vehicles.
-This road passes through the Village Square, bisecting the old part of the Village, and exits to the east into School Road, Park Road and out of the Parish towards Bradninch and Cullompton, Killerton and Exeter.

-- 12.2 School Road is narrow in parts and, for much of its length, has no pavement.
+This road passes through the Village Square, bisecting the old part of the Village, and exits to the east into School Road, Park Road and out of the Parish towards Bradninch and Cullompton, Killerton and Exeter. - 12.2 School Road is narrow in parts and, for much of its length, has no pavement.
 With so much heavy traffic using the road this causes safety concerns.
 At the lower end of School Road there is access into Coach Road which is part of the bus route around the Village.
 These roads are sufficiently wide to allow the free flow of traffic, but the on-road parking, traffic accessing the school and the movement of the buses regularly cause them to be congested. - 12.3 A network of old roads emanates from the Village Square.
 These have changed little since medieval times.
 They are narrow and predominantly single track with tight bends.
 Fore Street leading into High Street, is part of the ancient Turnpike Road which carries a high volume of local traffic through the Village to the Square on mainly single width roads, parts of which have no pavements, also causing safety concerns.

-- 12.4 The 1960's estate of Applemead and Silverdale situated to the west of the High Street, was built with off-road parking and access roads adequate for the normal flow of traffic of the time.
+12.4 The 1960s estate of Applemede and Silverdale situated to the west of the High Street, was built with off-road parking and access roads adequate for the normal flow of traffic of the time.
 These roads now have a substantial amount of on-road parking, much of it from houses in the surrounding streets.
-It is also regularly used by heavy goods vehicles and large tractors and other agricultural vehicles that are unable to negotiate the narrower roads of Fore Street and High Street. - 12.5 The settlement of Ellerhayes too, experiences traffic problems due to a lack of off-road parking space, the size volume and speed of traffic that passes through. - 12.6 Our policies seek to further the development of safe alternatives to the private motor vehicle for getting around the Parish, where the road network is mostly narrow lanes with passing places, and support measures that would reduce the impact of the motor vehicle on everyday life in the Parish.
+It is also regularly used by heavy goods vehicles and large tractors and other agricultural vehicles that are unable to negotiate the narrower roads of Fore Street and High Street.

+- 12.5 The settlement of Ellerhayes too, experiences traffic problems due to a lack of off-road parking space, the size volume and speed of traffic that passes through. - 12.6 Our policies seek to further the development of safe alternatives to the private motor vehicle for getting around the Parish, where the road network is mostly narrow lanes with passing places, and support measures that would reduce the impact of the motor vehicle on everyday life in the Parish.

-Traffic and Travel
+Traffic and Travel - Objectives

 - 1. Explore proposals to provide new facilities for cyclists should they come forward - 2.
-Explore possibility of foot and cycle link between the Village and A396 - 3.
-Explore appropriate traffic management measures to reduce the speed of traffic lowering pedestrian risks from traffic - 4.
-Encourage the creation of off-road parking space - 5.
-All new housing should have adequate off-road parking for their residents and visitors
+Explore possibility of foot and cycle link between the Village and A396 and the Village and Ellerhayes - 3.
+Encourage a reduction in car usage - 4.
+Explore appropriate traffic management measures to reduce the speed of traffic lowering pedestrian risks from traffic - 5.
+Encourage the creation of off-road parking space - 6.
+All new housing should have adequate off-road parking for their residents and visitors - 7.
+Encourage the adoption of electric vehicles a.
+The community told us in numbers during the Community Consultations of 2014, 2017 and 2021 that they were concerned about pedestrian safety, particularly because of the lack of pavements.